CCAAA Inc. lists menu and schedules for centers for active living

 Bowling is held every Wednesday from noon to 4 p.m. at the Clearfield Bowling Lanes.Cards and games are played every afternoon following lunch.

-Coalport Center for Active Living, 850 Rear Main St., Coalport, 672-3574, activities include Special speakers and presentations, bingo, brain aerobics, puzzles, computer, tablets, Wii games, crafts, lending library, CPAC meetings
+Coalport Center for Active Living, 850 Rear Main St., Coalport, 672-3574, activities include Special speakers and presentations, bingo, brain aerobics, puzzles, computer, tablets, Wii games, crafts, lending library, CPAC meetings.
+Open weekdays 9 a.m. to 2 p.m.

+Monday, 11 a.m., Coffee and doughnuts with honorable James Glass Magisterial District Judge “Open forum” discussion, 12:30 p.m., Dominoes

+Tuesday, Summer celebration “A tour of Italy!” at the Knights of Columbus Clearfield.
+Call to buy your tickets today.

 Houtzdale Family Service Center, 40 Terrace Dr., Houtzdale, 378-5120, programs begin at 11 a.m. unless otherwise noted.
 Activities include cards, games and television.
 The center is closed on Fridays.